We analyzed 3.1k pieces of influencer content sponsored by TokyoTreat over the last 12 months.

 Get a free trial to find more data on influencer audiences, performance, and collaborations.

-Out of 411 unique influencers in our dataset, 133 of them (32%) posted content for TokyoTreat in 3 or more separate calendar months.
-The most consistent partner is @Omn1Media, who has collaborated across 12 months with 33 total posts.
+Out of 551 unique influencers in our dataset, 181 of them (33%) posted content for TokyoTreat in 3 or more separate calendar months.
+The most consistent partner is @Omn1Media, who has collaborated across 12 months with 436 total posts. @Omn1Media alone accounts for 14% of all tracked sponsored content.

 Here are 3 examples of TokyoTreat's repeat influencer partnerships, with links to the sponsored content.